Tomshiii/ahk_wiki/Latest/Classes/Editors/adobe.md

 *This function is best used bound to a mouse button (`Xbutton1/2`)*
 > This function contains `KSA` values that **need** to be set correctly.

+> ⚠️ This script **_may not_** function correctly if multiple sequences are open.
+Unfortunately, attempting to highlight the timeline while it's already active will cycle through sequences.
+The script will do a pixel search at some of the stored coordinates of the timeline and check for the focus outline to determine if this timeline focusing is required - this *should* mitigate this issue under most cicumstances, but in the event out outlier event occurs, this issue can be somewhat mitigated by toggling whether the function focuses the timeline by calling `prem().__toggleTimelineFocus()`.
+This particular solution isn't perfect and makes the function somewhat weaker, but can help when keeping multiple sequences open is necessary and you're running into those edge cases. ⚠️
 ```c#
 prem.mousedrag( [premtool, toolorig] )
 ```